tnameh00/tnameh00/README.md

 **Currently Learning** *(materials GNN side project)*
 - Graph neural networks · networkx → PyG · pymatgen · Materials Project API · Weights & Biases

 ---
+### How I think about AI

+The risk of deep AI learning isn't getting pigeonholed as an engineer.
+The risk is learning it without anchoring to business context and judgment.
+Three lenses I apply to any AI project before writing line one:

+- **Is it worth building?** Data moat, defensibility, cost vs. value.
+Most AI pilots fail here, not in the model.
+- **Can it be trusted?** Where does it fail silently vs. loudly?
+Production ML breaks in ways that don't show up in eval metrics.
+- **Can it scale?** Compute efficiency, maintainability, who owns it when the project champion leaves.

+---